knpuniversity/javascript/knpu/ep3-webpack/production-build.md

 The command looks right... and the final JavaScript files are super small.

 But!
-Our work isn't done yet: we still need to minify the CSS files... *and* handle a few other things.
+Our work is not done yet: we still need to minify the CSS files... *and* handle a few other things.